Andrzejpopielewicz/Coherent/README.md

   export PATH=$PATH:/usr/local/X11R6/bin

 After this both X window managers namely mwm2 and icewm will work fine.
 If You do not do it icewm will work but will be not usable :).
 And icewm is obviously better.
-Also notice , that xclock MUST be started just after start of the X , for example using xclock icon on the taskbar.
+Also notice , that xclock MUST be started just after start of the X , for example using xclock icon on the taskbar (in the case of icewm) or xclock command in the menubar(in the case of mwm2).